 - Pubs are good restaurant options: there’s usually a lot of noise, so your child won’t bother anyone, and they generally have a kids menu.

 - Remember that she meltdown at home too.
 So you can expect your child to meltdown just as much.

 - Be realistic in your expectations: you won’t do as much, as fast, as clean or as relaxing.
 But it will be a lot more exciting!

-- To avoid losing your child’s favourite toy or sippy cup while she’s in the stroller, use an elastic strap like the Baby Buddy Secure-a-Toy to attach it to the stroller.
-My baby girl likes to throw things, but her favourite blanket should never be lost!!
+- To avoid losing your child’s favorite toy or sippy cup while she’s in the stroller, use an elastic strap like the Baby Buddy Secure-a-Toy to attach it to the stroller.
+My baby girl likes to throw things, but her favorite blanket should never be lost!!

 - If you want your child to sleep in the stroller but she’s too curious, bring a large blanket and some hanging clips to secure it to the stroller and to avoid being kicked away.

 - Bring some duct tape to baby proof your hotel room and cover the electrical outlets.